EBISPOT/OXO/dataloading/paxo/readme.md

 **About 3:** If validation files (a 'standard') is available, the calculated result can be evaluated against this standard by using the -cv flag (first a score is calculated, then validated)

-**About 4:** The option -n creates a csv file that can be loaded into neo4j.
+**About 4:** The option -n creates a csv file that can be loaded into OxO.
 This option reads in file create by the -c option.

 **About 5:** To create a mapping file between a list of terms and an ontology, start paxo with -l